Email Authentication: A Step-by-Step Implementation Guide for CISOs

 Step-by-Step Setup: DMARC

+DMARC turns SPF and DKIM results into an enforceable policy tied to the visible From domain.
 DMARC aligns the visible 'From' domain with your SPF and DKIM results, giving you the power to decide what happens when that alignment fails, turning guesswork into policy-driven control.

 Start by understanding alignment.
 An incoming message passes DMARC only if the domain in the From header matches (or is a subdomain of) a domain that already passed SPF or DKIM.
-This simple rule closes the loophole that allows attackers to spoof your brand, even when individual protocols are successful.
+This simple rule closes the loophole that allows attackers to spoof your brand, even when individual protocols pass.
 This alignment requirement converts two separate checks into a unified framework.

 Next, publish a basic record to observe traffic without disrupting it: